kwarter/coreos-vagrant/Documentation/setup.md

 /usr/bin/etcd -name 3 -peer-addr 192.168.2.103:7001 -addr 192.168.2.103:4001 -peers=192.168.2.102:7001
 ```
 Questions:
-		How do I distribute the discovery initially and get the peers to undestand each other?
+		How do I distribute the discovery initially and get the peers to know about each other?

 ## Get the container deployed to each node via systemd unit file

 On core1
 ```
 sudo vi /media/state/units/docker-base.service